 Carefully scrape the green backing off the board with a small razor knife.
 Now solder a small piece of solid wire across the crack.
 The wire can be something like a telephone wire.

 That’s all for the symptom of your Duo Therm Thermostat not staying on.
-If this is not the one you’re looking for, let’s move to the next one.
+If this is not the one, let’s move to the next one.

 Symptom-2: Push Buttons Not Working